-Rheology refers to the array of characteristics that a ceramic slurry exhibits: its flow, thixotropy, viscosity, stability, etc. Technicians seek to understand and control the dynamics of the slurries they use (to maintain consistency and optimize them for the product and process at hand).
-This is done by the control of specific gravity, water consistency and quality, selection of materials, temperature, mixing methods, and the addition of electrolytes.
+Rheology refers to the array of characteristics that a ceramic slurry exhibits: its density, flow, thixotropy, permeability, viscosity, stability, etc. Technicians seek to understand and control the dynamics of the slurries they use (to maintain consistency and optimize them for the product and process at hand).
+Their task is complicated by variations in water consistency and quality, materials changes, temperature variations, growth of mold and mixing procedure inconsistencies.
+In a factory setting a casting slurry, for example, is typically maintained to perform well if its fluidity, one-minute thixotropy and density all fall within certain ranges.

 A casting slip of 1.9 specific gravity.
 Should we use it?